Unexpected, large-scale partnerships have the potential to spur dynamic change in the healthcare industry.

 We need to look no further than the innovative venture announced earlier this year between Amazon.com, Berkshire Hathaway and JPMorgan Chase designed to improve healthcare delivery and lower costs for the U.S-based employees of these corporate giants.

-Another unlikely 21st century trio with similar goals in mind is the developing relationship between Artificial Intelligence (AI) solutions, data analytics and Medicaid.
+Another unlikely 21st century trio with similar goals in mind is the developing relationship between Artificial Intelligence health (AI) solutions, data analytics and Medicaid.
 While no one could argue the merits of blending these entities, some healthcare industry watchers wonder how cutting-edge technologies and advanced algorithms can be applied to an outdated Medicaid infrastructure ill-equipped to handle some of today’s most complex challenges.

 Yet, data scientists are currently building algorithms exploring how AI can be applied to Medicaid.
 Further, comprehensive population health management platforms, which are already capable of aggregating and analyzing MMIS data, will be able to analyze Medicaid data in new and innovative ways, and discover important patterns as AI technologies evolve over the next few years.